 Robot mapping problems are often formulated as an inference problem on a factor graph: variable nodes (representing the location of robots or other landmarks in the environment) are related through factor nodes, which encode geometric relationships between those nodes.
-Recent Simultaneous Localization and Mapping (SLAM) algorithms can rapidly find maximum likelihood solutions for maps, exploiting both fundamental improvements in the understanding of the structure of mapping problems [New99, Fre05, Del05], and the computational convenience afforded by assuming that error models are simple uni-modal Gaussian [SSC88].
+Recent Simultaneous Localization and Mapping (SLAM) algorithms can rapidly find maximum likelihood solutions for maps, exploiting both fundamental improvements in the understanding of the structure of mapping problems [Newman, 1999, Frese, 2005, Dellaert, 2005], and the computational convenience afforded by assuming that error models are simple uni-modal Gaussian [Smith et al., 1988].

 Despite their convenience, Gaussian error models often poorly approximate the truth.
 In the SLAM domain, perceptual aliasing can lead to incorrect loop closures, and the resulting error can lead to divergence of the map estimate.
-Similarly, the wheels of a robot may sometimes grip and sometimes slip, leading to a bi-modal motion model.
-Similar challenges arise throughout robotics, including sonar and radar (with multi-path effects), target-tracking (where multiple disjoint hypotheses may warrant consideration), etc.
+Similarly, the wheels of a robot may sometimes grip and